 Design workshops lay the foundation for the most critical steps in UX design – helping us understand the user, collaborate as a team, find patterns in data, prototype, and sketch ideas.
-In this article series, we explore four vital attributes of organizing successful remote workshops and share some secrets as to how we have adapted this iconic physical activity for the remote world.
+In th is article series, we explore four vital attributes of organizing successful remote workshops and share some secrets as to how we have adapted this iconic physical activity for the remote world.
 In the final installment of our series, Remote Workshop Facilitation, we share tips on how to improve workshop visibility and engagement among participants – starting with the invitation to the final workshop output.

 Visibility throughout the design workshop process